To kick off Season 6, we bring you the story of America’s Favorite Fighting Frenchmen.

 Jim Ambuske: And then I don't think I actually knew this.

-Mike Duncan: I mean later after it becomes an abolitionist, of course he winds up owning many slaves and as a part of a failed experiment in emancipation.
+Mike Duncan: Yeah.
+Well, I mean later after it becomes an abolitionist, of course he winds up owning many slaves and as a part of a failed experiment in emancipation.

 But yeah, very, very initially what happens there was a guy called Brice who traveled over on the boat with Lafayette and this collection of French officers.
 And this guy was acting as a, kind of an interpreter for Lafayette.
 And while they were traveling up, they pass through Maryland and this guy bought Lafayette.